r7kamura/rubocop-todo-corrector/README.md

 ### `only_safe`

-- Exclude unsafe cops.
+- Pass `"false"` if you want it to include unsafe autocorrection.
-- default: `"true"`
+- optional